wkillerud/some-sass/packages/language-server/README.md

 # Some Sass Language Server

-This is the SCSS language server that powers the [Some Sass extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=SomewhatStationery.some-sass), available as an independent and reusable language server.
+This is the language server that powers the [Some Sass extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=SomewhatStationery.some-sass).

 The language server provides: